simonmichael/hledger_site/src/faq.md

   (`{PRICE}`, `{{PRICE}}`, `{=PRICE}`, `{{=PRICE}}`) and/or lot dates (`[DATE]`), after the posting amount and before the balance assertion if any.
   ([#1084](https://github.com/simonmichael/hledger/issues/1084))
-  Relatedly, hledger will not calculate capital gains when balancing a transaction selling a lot at a different price from its cost basis, as Ledger does.
+  Relatedly, hledger will not automatically calculate capital gains when balancing a transaction selling a lot at a different price from its cost basis, as Ledger does.
 Eg:
   ```journal
   ; Ledger expects the 5 EUR capital gain income here because selling a 10 EUR lot at 15 EUR.
   ; hledger does not.
 Must leave that amount implicit to allow both to parse this.